Form 10F: The 5-Minute Form That Can Save You Lakhs

 • Country of residence: [your country]

-• Tax Identification Number in that country
+• Tax Identification Number issued by that country

-• Period of residential status: the financial year
+• Period of residential status: the financial year covered by the TRC

-• Address in foreign country
+• Address in the foreign country

-5. e-Verify using Aadhaar OTP or DSC
+5. e-Verify via Aadhaar OTP or DSC

 Common mistakes that get your claim rejected